 Reviews may be unsolicited, or may be commissioned by the Reviews Editor, and both can be single papers or, by prior agreement with the Reviews Editor, part of a themed issue or series.
 Contributors are welcome to submit single review articles directly.

-BJCP welcomes systematic reviews.
+BJCP welcomes systematic reviews on highly original and clinically relevant subjects related to clinical and translational pharmacology.
 The manuscript should provide a concise but complete account of the methods used, and concentrate on highlighting key aspects of interest and relevance to clinical pharmacologists, under the following headings: Structured Abstract (Aims, Methods, Results, Conclusions), Introduction, Methods, Results, Discussion, and Conclusion.